 Viessmann products can be recycled.
 Components and substances from the system are not part of ordinary domestic waste.

-For decommissioning, isolate the system from the power supply and allow components to cool down where appropriate.
+For decommissioning, isolate the system from the power supply, secure against reconnection and allow components to cool down where appropriate.
 All components must be disposed of correctly.